Reading Time: 6 minutes

-Don’t forget to make sure that any rubber parts, hinges and other moving parts are coated with lubricants to prevent rust, jamming and rubber that may perish.
+Don’t forget to make sure that any rubber parts, hinges and other moving parts are coated with lubricants.
+This is to prevent rust, jamming and rubber that may perish.

 Service Before Storing a Classic Car

-You may think it sounds strange to perform routine maintenance on your vehicle if it is just going to be standing there, but believe me when I say you will not regret it.
+You may think it sounds strange to perform maintenance on your vehicle when it is just going to be standing there?
+Believe me when I say you will not regret it.

 - Change the oil – oil contains harmful contaminants that damages your engine when left standing.
-Once you have replaced the old oil, make sure that the engine runs long enough for the new oil to coat all the parts of the engine.
+Make sure that the engine runs long enough for the new oil to coat all the parts of the engine.

-- Plug your exhaust with steel wool to keep the critters from crawling up your pipes and destroying your wiring – but remember to remove it before starting your car or else you may be in for a butt of a jump!
+- Plug your exhaust with steel wool to keep the critters from crawling up your pipes and destroying your wiring.
+Remember to remove it before starting your car or else you may be in for a butt of a jump!

 - Take out the battery and make sure you charge it before storing it properly.
 You can give it a bi-weekly boost to make sure it stays fresh.
-This will not only help to maintain the life of your car battery, but it also prevents corrosion and damage caused by leaking battery acid.
+This will help to maintain the life of your car battery.
+It also prevents corrosion and damage caused by leaking battery acid.

-- By putting your car on wheel blocks, or using jack stands to elevate the tires from the floor, you reduce the risk of having to buy new tires after a long stand.
-Gravity ensures that tires get flat at the bottom, causing them to ellips and have an oval shape, which is most certainly not conducive to safe driving.
+- Put your car on wheel blocks, or use jack stands to elevate the tires from the floor.
+You reduce the risk of having to buy new tires after a long stand.
+Gravity ensures that tires get flat at the bottom, causing them to ellipse and have an oval shape.
+This is not safe for driving.

 - Storing a classic car means covering it – literally.
 You should invest in a quality car cover even if your car is in covered storage.
 It will simply add another layer of protection against dirt, insects, and dust.
-Select a cover with a soft interior so the paint won’t be scratched and a breathable material so moisture won’t collect.
+Select a cover with a soft interior so the paint won’t be scratched.
+Use a breathable material so moisture won’t collect.